southwick-associates/saproj/README.md

 ## Deprecated

 As of Feb 2020, I consider this approach deprecated.
-I recommend [package renv](https://rstudio.github.io/renv/index.html)) and will add an `saproj::to_renv()` function to help migrate the necessary dependency specifications for use with renv.
+I recommend [package renv](https://rstudio.github.io/renv/index.html) and will add an `saproj::to_renv()` function to help migrate the necessary dependency specifications for use with renv (i.e., if you need to update an older workflow which used saproj for a new project).

 ## Installation